seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 ### c.
 Effective sample sizes and weighting factors
 Observed and estimated effective sample sizes are compared in Table \ref{tab:effn}.
-Data weighting factors, standard deviation of normalized residuals (SDNRs), and mean absolute residual (MAR) are presented in Table \ref{tab:data_weighting}.
+Data weighting factors, standard deviation of normalized residuals (SDNRs), and median absolute residual (MAR) are presented in Table \ref{tab:data_weighting}.
 The SDNR for the trawl survey is acceptable at 1.66 in the reference model.
 In 2017, Francis weighting was applied but given the relatively few size bins in this assessment, this application was suspended this year.